 If anyone tells you they don’t like Mexican food, would you even believe them?
 It would be hard, wouldn’t it?
 Mexican food is a world favorite!
-Simple, fresh and wholesome ingredients turned into the most delicious recipes.
+Simple, fresh, and wholesome ingredients turned into the most delicious recipes.

 This recipe from the 30-Minute Vegan Dinners cookbook carries all those signature Mexican flavors we love like tomatoes (what would Mexican food be without those intense red and sweet tomatoes!), poblano peppers, chilies, kidney beans, cilantro and, of course, avocado.
 I promise you this soup has it all!
 The sweet, the spicy, the fresh, and the creaminess.
-Are you excited to try this Mexican soup yet?
+Are you excited to try this vegan pozole yet?
 I know I am!

 We usually associate soup with fall and winter, with cold days and cozying up inside, right?
 Well, this soup is a bit different.
 It’s one of those soups that can be enjoyed any time of the year.
 Is there such a thing as a summer soup?
-Well, if there isn’t then this Mexican soup could be it!
+Well, if there isn’t then this pozole could be it!

 Ok, I get that in a hot summer day no one wants to be indoors cooking up a steamy hot soup, but this recipe will be worth the effort.
 First of all, it only takes 30 minutes so don’t stress over the idea of having to stand and stir for a long period of time.
 It will be quick and easy!

 If you wanna skip the steaming and the deseeding of the peppers you could use some store bought ones and save yourself even more time!
 Wanna make it even quicker?
 Buy some packaged baked tortilla chips and crumble them on top instead of frying your own.

 When it comes to pozole, it’s all about the toppings!
 You don’t need to have all of these but the more options the better!